North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 Varenna

-Being one of the most picturesque towns in Lake Como, Varenna is more than worth the visit.
+Being one of the most picturesque towns on Lake Como, Varenna is more than worth the visit.

-Some of the best things to do in Varenna include walking freely through its picture-perfect alleys, visiting Villa Monastero, and strolling along the promenade known as the Lovers’ Walk.
+Some of the best things to do in Varenna include walking freely through its picture-perfect alleys, visiting Villa Monastero and the nearby Castello di Vezio, and strolling along the promenade known as the Lovers’ Walk.

 Extra tip: You can also hire a boat on Lake Como (in Varenna for example) if you want to see more of the lake without driving around it.